we-are-futureproof/checkfirst-headless-scheduler/README.md

 ### Solution: App Modernization 🚀

-The most effective path forward is updating the CheckFirst app to be automation-friendly.
+The most effective path forward is updating the ScheduleAI app to be automation-friendly.

 **See:** `AUTOMATION.md`